henne49/dbus-opendtu/README.md

 #### **Use case 2: Use a Battery-Inverter**

+**NOTE: BETA - Victron never intended to use a Non-PV Inverter (besides Multiplus, Quattro, etc.) to be connected to the existing grid directly (Grid synchronization).**

-In order to use a Battery-Inverter, you need to know the IP address o f the DTU (in my case Ahoy) and the servicename of the Battery-Inverter.
+In order to use a Battery-Inverter, you need to know the IP address of the DTU (in my case Ahoy) and the servicename of the Battery-Inverter.
 The servicename is `com.victronenergy.inverter`.

 The Term Battery-Inverter is used for a device which is connected to the grid and can discharge a battery.
 This is different from a PV-Inverter, which is only connected to PV-Modules and feed in energy.